Welcome to Carleton University!

 - P: drive with a maximum of 500MB storage and not publicly shared.

 - W: drive with no set maximum storage but shared among all departmental users

 Accessing Network Files Off Campus

 The Virtual Private Network (VPN) client software is required for access to Carleton University resources that are restricted to on-campus use.
-The VPN client software provides a secure encrypted channel from your home to the campus and allows access to many campus resources: e-mail accounts, news and Web services, as well as proprietary, licensed and copyright materials.
+The VPN client software provides a secure encrypted channel from your home to the campus.

 Emergency Notification System

 Carleton ENS is the University’s electronic emergency-notification system.
 ENS is used to alert and inform the Carleton community in the event of a major incident or campus emergency.
 ENS alerts are automatically sent to desktop/laptop computers on campus and Carleton email accounts.

 Stay informed with technology news on campus by subscribing to our RSS feed, or follow us on twitter @Carleton_IT.